-We only present results pertaining to reaction time (i.e. the time needed for subjects to react to a signal while attending the Stroop task).
-For this variable, we performed an ANOVA with a withinsubject design.
+We shall report results, first pertaining to reaction time (i.e. the time needed for subjects to react to a signal while attending the Stroop task) and, second, pertaining to pointing accuracy (i.e. the distance in cm between the signal and the point where the subject's finger landed on the touchscreen).

+For the reaction time, we performed an ANOVA with a within-subject design.

-Firstly, the attentional load (as influenced by the level of difficulty of the Stroop task) does indeed have an effect on the reaction time to a signal (p < .02): reaction times to identical signals increase with the level of difficulty of the Stroop task.
-Additionally, we observe a significant main effect for three signal parameters:
+Firstly, as expected, attention load (as influenced by the level of difficulty of the Stroop task) does indeed have an effect on the reaction time to a signal (F = 5.74; p < .02): reaction times to identical signals increase with the level of difficulty of the Stroop task.
+We thus confirm that the amount of attention required by a given level of difficulty of the Stroop task is indeed reflected in reaction time to a secondary task.